 - Some said the way forward is to become more tribal by cementing the marriage between politics and religion.

-And in some forgotten corner of the universe, Jesus wept over the pettiness and the stupidity of it all.
+And in some forgotten corner of the universe, Jesus wept over the stupidity of it all.

 Christian tribalism isn’t new.
 It’s been around since the earliest days of Christianity.